 What is an insulated shipping container?

-Standard shipping containers can’t meet the requirements for the cold chain during the shipping process.
+Standard shipping containers can’t meet the requirements of the cold chain during the shipping process.
 Something that’s important for temperature-sensitive products.
 Non-durable goods like food, medicine, or chemicals need a stable environment to prevent them from spoiling or rotting.
 Different goods require different conditions to ensure their quality.
 Therefore, they can’t be stored in the same container.
 The container surroundings have to adapt to temperature, humidity, and external conditions.

-A non-operational refrigerated container, also called an insulated shipping container, is used for this purpose.
+A non-operational refrigerated container also called an insulated shipping container, is used for this purpose.

 The thin metallic wall of a standard dry container is exposed to external climate.
 It can’t keep a constant internal temperature.
-On the other hand, insulated containers prevent damages due to temperature fluctuation during hauling.
+On the other hand, insulated containers prevent damage due to temperature fluctuation during hauling.
 They also minimize condensation provoked by rainwater or moisture finding its way inside the container.

 An insulated shipping container often has a double wall.
-This is vacuumed to prevent heat and cold transfer between interior and exterior.
+This is vacuumed to prevent heat and cold transfer between the interior and exterior.
 The interior is fully sealed to avoid condensation and moisture.
 However, there are different types of insulated containers depending on the type of goods that the container transports.
 They are:

 Different insulated container types